-- 6.34 Visual simulations from Viewpoints 9 and 10 depict the Proposed Village when viewed from Campbell Street in the immediate vicinity of the Site.
+- 6.38 Visual simulations from Viewpoints 9 and 10 depict the Proposed Village when viewed from Campbell Street in the immediate vicinity of the Site.
 For a short length of the street, the existing character of the Site contrasts with the established pattern of standalone dwellings along the street.
 The playing fields and carparking create an open aspect that provides clear views into the Site.
-This formerly revealed the large, somewhat institutional buildings, including the Malcolm Block, Panckhurst Block and Theatre Block.
-The proposal will see the introduction of a residential character along the street edge, with proposed apartment building B02 directly addressing the street with a strong street presence and engagement. - 6.35 While the apartment typology differs from the predominant surrounding pattern of stand-alone dwellings, as described above, the design of the apartment building is well-articulated to break down the visual mass of the building.
+For context, this viewpoint formerly revealed the large, somewhat institutional buildings, including the Malcolm Block, Panckhurst Block and Theatre Block.
+At the moment, a security fence is located within the Site. - 6.39 While the currently undeveloped nature of this area of the Site provides an open aspect in relation to the street, it provides little containment to the street and clear views are provided to the security fence within the Site and the currently disused buildings beyond.
+The proposal will see the introduction of a residential character along the street edge, with proposed apartment building B02 directly addressing the street with a strong street presence and engagement.
+The change to a residential built character is expected given the zoning of the Site.
+The high architectural quality of the proposed apartment building, complemented by planting between the building and the street, will provide a positive street address. - 6.40 While the apartment typology differs from the predominant surrounding pattern of stand-alone dwellings, as described above, the design of the apartment building is well-articulated to break down the visual mass of the building.
 The three levels step down to two levels at either end to complement the scale of surrounding dwellings.
-Tree planting with ornamental gardens underneath will further contribute to the creation of a domestic character.
+The design of Building B02 expresses a high architectural quality that responds to the finer grain of residential development in the street.
+Individual entrances to ground floor units, together with specimen tree planting with ornamental gardens underneath will further contribute to the creation of a domestic character.
 As the trees mature, they will also make a positive contribution to the amenity of the adjacent street and filter views to the apartment building.
 In my opinion, the scale and form of the proposed building B02 will reinforce the different use and character of the Site in a manner that complements the character of the surrounding residential neighbourhood.
-From the street immediately in front of Building B02, the larger Building B01 will not be visible. - 6.36 As seen in visual simulations from viewpoints 11, 12, and 13, as one moves away from the immediate vicinity of the apartment building on Campbell Street, Building B01 becomes more readily apparent.
+From the street immediately in front of Building B02, the larger Building B01B will not be visible.

+- As seen in visual simulations from viewpoints 11, 12, and 13, as one moves away from the immediate vicinity of the apartment building on Campbell Street, Building B01B becomes more readily apparent.
 The view from Lewer Street (Viewpoint 11) shows how the former Site development contrasted markedly with the pattern of residential development along Campbell Street.
-The proposal will also provide visual contrast; and, while the horizontal mass of building will be increased by Building B01, it will have a more residential character that better complements the surrounding residential neighbourhood compared to the Teachers College buildings. - 6.37 Overall, from Campbell Street, it is considered that the magnitude of change will be very high with the perception of visual effects ranging from low adverse to positive depending on the location and attitude of those travelling along the streets.
-The planting along the street will reduce the potential visual effects to very low adverse when viewed in the immediate vicinity of Building B02 along Campbell Street but will not impact on the wider views towards Building B01.
+The proposal will also provide visual contrast; and, while the horizontal mass of building will be increased by Building B01B, it will have a residential character that complements the surrounding residential neighbourhood, particularly when compared to the Teachers' College buildings.
+The higher form of building B01B will continue to reinforce the landmark qualities of the Site. - Overall, from Campbell Street, it is considered that the magnitude of change will be very high with the perception of visual effects ranging from very low adverse to positive depending on the location and attitude of those travelling along the streets.
+The planting along the street will reduce the potential visual effects to negligible adverse when viewed in the immediate vicinity of Building B02 along Campbell Street but will not impact on the wider views towards Building B01B

-Karori Road users
+Karori Road Users